HuongDang-Miley/what-i-learn-week-10/README.md

-//2 change value of a property object.address = 'New jersey' Object.defineProperty(object, age, {value : "overwritten DYNAMICALLY"}) // this way to use in a function
+//2 change value of a property object.address = 'New jersey' Object.defineProperty(object, address, {value : "overwritten DYNAMICALLY"}) // this way to use in a function

-//3 push value into an array inside an object object.other.push('brown eye', 'black hair')
+//3 push value into an array inside an object object.other.push('brown eye', 'black hair', 'short')